FairgateLabs/rust-bitvmx-broker/docs/architecture.md

 *`BrokerNode` only.* One pass, in order:

-1. **Outgoing.** Deliver what is due, retry what failed, retire what is exhausted to the dead letter queue.
+1. **Outgoing, selected by node mode.** Peers deliver what is due, retry what failed, and retire what is exhausted to the dead letter queue.
+Services drain the outgoing queue through the local channel without retry backoff or a per-tick limit.
 2. **Incoming.** Move what the server received into the incoming queue and acknowledge it on the server side.

 ## Delivery guarantees